Diversity & Inclusion Strategist | Facilitator | Consultant | Senior Advisor, Intercultural Understanding, University of British Columbia

 lofty aspirations and competitive excellence.

-For over a thirteen years I have been helping organizations increase diversity and achieve real culture change towards inclusive excellence.
+For almost fifteen years I have been helping organizations increase diversity and achieve real culture change towards inclusive excellence.
 I help executive and senior leadership, professionals, and educators meet the demands of a rapidly diversifying workplace, community or classroom.

 I deliver non-threatening, yet powerful, training that is both inspiring and practical.
 I am a thought leader in the area of inclusive leadership, disrupting implicit bias, removing systemic bias in recruitment and advancement, intercultural skills, managing multicultural teams and allyship.